 The NVR is a standard gauge railway, which runs for seven and a half miles between Yarwell Junction and Peterborough in Cambridgeshire.
-Its headquarters are based at Wansford beside the A1, the old Great North Road, and are easily accessible from a large part of the country.
+NVR's headquarters are based at Wansford beside the A1, the old Great North Road, and are easily accessible from a large part of the country.
 With a 1¾ mile branch (Fletton Branch) between Orton Mere and the East Coast Main Line giving the NVR a connection to the main line.

-The first railway to arrive in Peterborough came from Blisworth, via Northampton, Thrapston, Oundle and Wansford with the very first passenger train along the Nene Valley departing Peterborough at 7 o'clock on Monday 2 June 1845.
-The Nene Valley railway of today is the eastern section of this line.
+The first railway to arrive in Peterborough came from Blisworth, via Northampton, Thrapston, Oundle and Wansford with the very first passenger train along the Nene Valley arriving in Peterborough on Monday 2 June 1845.
+The Nene Valley Railway of today is the eastern section of this line.
 The original line was built by the London and Birmingham Railway and in 1846 became part of the London and North Western Railway (LNWR).

 The LNWR ran Peterborough-Rugby and Peterborough-Northampton trains along the valley until the 1923 grouping took the line into the London Midland and Scottish Railway (LMS).